Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/0-Introduction.md

     ---

     ```PowerShell
-    ssh root@<ip address>
+    ssh azureuser@<ip address>
     ```
-1. At the *bash* prompt, run the following command to set the password for the **azureuser** account.
+1. At the *bash* prompt, run the following command to change the password for the **azureuser** account.
 Provide a password of your own choosing.
-You'll use this account rather than root for running the Cloudera services.

     ```bash
-    passwd azureuser
+    passwd
     ```

 1. Run the following command to sign out from the virtual machine and return to the PowerShell prompt: